enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/cli.rst

 	display JQM engine version

+.. option:: -p, --resources

+	use specified resource.xml file (the file containing the database connection string).
+Default is JQM_HOME/config/resources.xml

 .. note:: Common options like start, createnode, importxml etc. can be used with convenience script jqm.sh / jqm.ps1

+.. warning:: a few options exist which are not documented here.
+They are internal and are not part the API (may change without notice, etc).